enriquepablo/npl-web/npl_ref.rst

 In the example in the `home page <index>`_, a predicate would be ``loves sue``.
-This would be missing the ``[]`` operator, that is needed when predicates are used as objects in other predicates;
+This would be missing the ``[]`` operator, that is needed for when predicates are used as objects in other predicates;
 so a more correct form would be ``[loves sue]``.
 But this is not yet totally correct syntax.
 We can have more than one object in a predicate,